 Getting a development environment setup for FreeTube is very simple.
-You must have Git and Node.js installed on your system in order to set up your environment.
+You must have Git, Node.js and Yarn installed on your system in order to set up your environment.

 Once installed, open a Terminal in a folder that you’d like to store your repository.
 Then, clone the repository.